You're Gonna Make Me Lonesome When You Go: Reception and legacy

-The Daily Telegraph described the song as "Dylan's most fully realised masterpiece, crammed with lyrical blood and thunder and piercing observations".
-According to the Telegraph, it is the album's "simplest, breeziest song – yet it remains heartbreaking in its almost carefree surrender to the inevitability of romantic pain".
+The Daily Telegraph described the song as the album's "simplest, breeziest song – yet it remains heartbreaking in its almost carefree surrender to the inevitability of romantic pain".
 Rolling Stone placed the song 56th on a list of the "100 Greatest Bob Dylan Songs".
 In an article accompanying the list, musician Jim James described the song as the "essence of love.
 He's describing everything so viscerally.
 I can almost smell the trees and different people I've known over the years, the flowers, the sunlight – the way things look when you're falling in love and how that turns in on itself when you have to leave or move on or life changes you or changes the other person.
 He's reflecting on it in such a beautiful way, saying that person will always be a part of him.
 He'll see her everywhere".

 In spite of the fact that Dylan has not performed the song live since 1976, he did revisit it and drastically alter the lyrics for his "Mondo Scripto" art exhibition at the Halcyon Gallery in London in 2017.
 According to Tom Piazza's notes in the exhibition catalogue: "In their original recorded incarnation, the lyrics to this song are luminous with the sensuality of new love, intoxicated with its immediacy and worried that it won't last.
 In this almost wholly reimagined version, the poet is looking back from a distance at that love, with an older eye and a cagier relation to love's ups and downs.
 Dylan even throws in references to English poet John Milton, country music legends the Carter Family, and in the words 'footprints in the snow', throws a wink at bluegrass music patriarch Bill Monroe for good measure".